Glen's remarkable All Ireland Club triumph is a victory forged though years of heartbreak

 A journey like Glen's deserved a dramatic finale and these boys have learned how to deliver.

-The irony of Glen saving probably their worst display of the championship season won't be lost on Malachy O'Rourke.
-The Watty's have played some superb stuff over the past three years but Sunday against St. Brigid's what solely about character.
-Going in as favourites and with many suggesting the Derry champions merely had to turn up played directly into Roscommon hands with St. Brigid's being criminally under-rated.
+The irony of Glen saving their worst display of the championship season for Croker won't be lost on Malachy O'Rourke.
+The Watty's have played some superb stuff over the past three years but Sunday against St. Brigid's was solely about character.
+Going in as favourites and many suggesting the Derry champions only had to turn up played directly into Roscommon hands with St. Brigid's being criminally under-rated.
 Remember they had already accounted for Corofin in the Connacht championship and had been All Ireland champions as recently as 2013!

 Glen won't have been underestimating them but the billing suited St. Brigid's and meant the pressure was off; the onus would be on the Watty's.
 That pressure took a toll in the final via misplaced passes and wayward, rushed shooting because for all your meticulous preparation or past experience, you cannot replicate the pressure of watching a first All Ireland title seemingly slip away.

 And it was slipping.
 Jody McDermott's excellent first half goal and the Ethan Doherty point that followed wasn't even Glen's first olive branch - that was probably Tiarnan Flanagan's goal saving block - but they didn't capitalise on either.
-And in a final of countless potential turning points Brian Derwin's early second half goal for St. Brigid's looked increasingly like a killer blow as the half progressed, especially given Glen's insistence on snap shots from ill advised areas and Connor Carville's black card meaning they would play out most of the final quarter a man short.
+And in a final of countless potential turning points Brian Derwin's early second half goal for St. Brigid's looked increasingly like a killer blow, especially given Glen's insistence on snap shots from ill advised areas and Connor Carville's black card meaning they would play out most of the final quarter a man short.

 It was little surprise Glass was the man to kick-start a revival that will be talked about on the barstools of Maghera for the next 100 years, but he didn't do it alone and he would be the first to tell you that.
 His goal seemed an act of sheer will and lit the blue touch paper but it was Danny Tallon's selfless work to force the turnover from which the chance came.
 The same Tallon whose head was probably still spinning after putting his body on the line in a challenge with St. Brigid's keeper Cormac Sheehy.